Most stories are rejected not because theyâ€™re bad, but because other stories are better (or at least are a better fit).

-We accept submissions for online publication every June and December.
-Our turnaround time is two months at the most.
+Submissions sent at other times will be deleted.
+Only one story per submission.
+Our turnaround time is about a month at the most.
 Please wait till you hear back from us before submitting again.